 In addition, Innoscience says that contrary to Infineon's wrong characterisation that the claims of the asserted defective patent 'cover core aspects of GaN power semiconductors,' the lawsuit only concerns a small fraction of Innoscience's packaged high-voltage (650 V - 700 V) GaN transistors.
 It does not affect the vast majority of its other products (including unpackaged transistors and wafers, low-voltage transistors, and certain packaged transistors).

-to no effect on Innoscience's current ability to make, use, sell, offer to sell, or import into the United States its products for customers.
+Therefore, the lawsuit should have little to no effect on Innoscience's current ability to make, use, sell, offer to sell, or import into the United States its products for customers.